p1

 Good Photo, Bad Photo

 If you’re in the security business or buy security cameras, make the cameras useful.
 Check out these photos from two different business thefts reported to us yesterday and tell me which one will likely yield results.
+The woman above is suspected of taking sterling silver jewelry from Shopko and will almost certainly be identified.
+Identifying the male suspects below

 Read more